Qualities To Look For In A Sofa

 How Strong Is It?

 Even if you spot a sofa with an amazing style, matching colors, and pro-finish, make sure to perform the sturdiness test.
 Lift the sofa by one corner and twist it awkwardly in all directions, if it’s wobbly or shaky, don’t even consider buying it!
 For the best quality, invest in a sofa made from hardwood – especially kiln-dried – such as Beech, Birch, or White ash.
+Leather sofas like chesterfield sofas are timeless and classic pieces that would age beautifully as time passes by.

 Additionally, make sure the frame is screwed and fitted with corner brackets that are glued and screwed into place.
 Check to confirm the legs are not just screwed or attached, but they are part of the frame.